A PLACE TO BEGIN, OR BEGIN AGAIN

 The rest of this book exists to introduce what this Quick Start intentionally withholds:

-- the history of Tarot’s evolution to the present day
+• the history of Tarot’s evolution into the form we know today

-- the deep architecture of the deck—the Major Arcana and Minor Arcana, each reflecting distinct forms of meaning
+• the deck’s deeper architecture: Major Arcana and Minor Arcana as distinct forms of meaning

-In Tarot terms, this is the movement from the Fool’s openness into the Hierophant’s discipline–not unthinking obedience, but a personally chosen initiation into a 600+ year tradition of meaning-making which continues to evolve.
+In Tarot terms, this is the movement from the Fool’s openness into the Hierophant’s discipline—not unthinking obedience, but a freely chosen initiation into a tradition of meaning-making with deep roots and ongoing evolution.

 Only within that structure does something new become possible: a relationship with the cards that is not merely reflective, but truly formative—capable of shaping how you see, choose, and live.